aws/aws-toolkit-visual-studio/README.md

 ## Supported Visual Studio Versions

-The AWS Toolkit for Visual Studio supports Visual Studio 2017, 2019, and 2022.
+The AWS Toolkit for Visual Studio supports Visual Studio 2019, and 2022.
+For legacy versions of the toolkit that are no longer supported, see https://aws.amazon.com/visualstudio.

 ## Highlighted Features